dragonflyfree/higher-order-component/README.md

 # higher-order-component
 A generic typescript utility function for creating a higher order (JSX) component, with the ability to partially override default values for each successive function call.
+Designed to work with [@kitajs/html](https://github.com/kitajs/html)

 ```ts
 // Create a higher order component (with default values)